Toast left out on the counter overnight.

 I just want things to be quiet.

-I want peace in my house, my heart.
+I want peace in my house, in my heart.

-What I really want is this: select people to sit around the fire with.
-No discussions have to take place; we don’t need noise, distraction.
+What I really want is this: Select people to sit around the fire.
+No discussions have to take place; we don’t need noise, distraction, Wonderwall.
 Just communal introspection.
+Just company.

-I don’t need to know the details of that goopy, seeping soul of yours.
+I don’t need to know the details of another goopy, seeping soul.
 We can just rest in each other’s company.
 A cabin full of quiet little hermits, pecking away at their own philosophies in the safe, gentle embrace of The Group.
-When we were ready to rejoin society, we could.
-I’d leave this little retreat feeling content for the first time in a long time, and my social battery would be recharged.

-That will probably not be how I reintroduce myself to the world, but if it is yours, I’m excited for you.
-Genuinely.
-Sounds fun.
+That will probably not be how I reintroduce myself to the world, but it might be nice for a change.

 I miss being invisible at your house parties and cancelling plans.
 I really miss theatre.